MarianSagat/mariansagat.github.io/README.md

 * .js libraries  <https://github.com/stemkoski/stemkoski.github.com>
 * based on work <http://blog.teamtreehouse.com/the-beginners-guide-to-three-js>, <https://github.com/stemkoski/stemkoski.github.com>,

-* for ufo, dummbell models, which i created see details in https://www.youtube.com/watch?v=LeauohkflT0
 * mesh and animation of dumbell:
 A marching method for the triangulation of surfaces This is my implementation of Fast marching algorithm in C++.
 Visualisation in in paraview see https://www.youtube.com/watch?v=LeauohkflT0